Kdyby/Google/README.md

 Documentation
 ------------

-Lear how to authenticate the user using Google's oauth or call Google's api in [documentation](https://github.com/Kdyby/Google/blob/master/docs/en/index.md).
+Learn how to authenticate the user using Google's oauth or call Google's api in [documentation](https://github.com/Kdyby/Google/blob/master/docs/en/index.md).